 If moving forward as our nominee, the next step would be applying in February or March to the foreign law schools as visiting students.
-Students must receive approval from Penn Law before submitting their applications directly to a partnered law school.
-Notwithstanding approval from Penn Law, foreign institutions retain the final authority to accept or reject students.
+Students must receive approval from the Law School before submitting their applications directly to a partnered law school.
+Notwithstanding approval from the Law School, foreign institutions retain the final authority to accept or reject students.

-Individual students will be approved for overseas study on the basis of a number of factors including academic achievement at the Law School; relationship of study abroad to personal and professional goals; foreign language ability if relevant; maturity and cultural adaptability; and potential for contributing to Penn Law’s overall international programming.
+Individual students will be approved for overseas study on the basis of a number of factors including academic achievement at the Law School; relationship of study abroad to personal and professional goals; foreign language ability if relevant; maturity and cultural adaptability; and potential for contributing to the Law School’s overall international programming.

 Coursework and Transcripts

 How are credits awarded for a semester abroad?

 Credits are transferred based on the coursework completed at the foreign institution and on the Law School’s assessment of the specific courses taken.
 It is expected that all students studying abroad for one semester will transfer back 12 credits.
 This serves as both the minimum and maximum credit load.
 The terminology with which the overseas law school labels such a course load (e.g., “22 credits”, “4 credits”, “4 classes”, etc.) is irrelevant from the Law School’s perspective.
 Instead, we use the the Law School’s credit policy for determining credit hours for coursework: